redis-developer/redis-rag-workbench/README.md

 ```

 ## Using Google VertexAI
-The Workbench can be used with VertexAI, but requires you to set up your credentials using the `gcloud` CLI.
+The workbench can be used with VertexAI, but requires you to set up your credentials using the `gcloud` CLI.
 The easiest way to do this is as follows:

 1. Make sure you have a [gcloud project setup](https://cloud.google.com/vertex-ai/docs/start/cloud-environment) with the VertexAI API enabled.
 2. Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install)